 An Earth Federation pilot who joined up after the One Year War, beginning the series as an aggressor pilot used in testing and training.
-He quickly ends up Falling into the Cockpit of the GP-01 and begins chasing Anavel Gato across the entire Earth Sphere.
+He quickly ends up Falling into the Cockpit of the GP01 in an attempt to stop the hijacking of the GP02 by Zeon remnants, and begins chasing Anavel Gato across the entire Earth Sphere and beyond.

 - Awesomeness by Analysis: He's quite good at improvising on the spot.

 - Badass Normal: Unlike most UC Gundam protagonists, he's not a Newtype, but racks up an impressive amount of kills.

 - Butt-Monkey: Even after taking a level in badass, he still suffers this.

 - Determinator: For all the bad things that happen to him through the course of the series, he still manages to keep going and prove his badassery further.

 - Does Not Like Spam: Carrots.
 They're rabbit food for pete's sake.

 - Ensign Newbie: Subverted.
 While he is a newly-graduated officer with the rank of Ensign at the start of the series, it's the higher-ranking Lieutenants like Burning and later Monsha who are put in charge of Mobile Suit operations on board the Albion.

 - Failure Hero: While he kills a lot of mooks over the course of the series, he ultimately fails to complete any of his actual mission objectives - Gato gets the GP02 off planet, succeeds in the nuclear assault on the fleet review, and performs a Colony Drop on North America.
 Hell, he doesn't even manage to kill Gato, and in fact the only named character he kills in the climax is him turning on an ostensible ally.